cbmr-data/cbmr-data.github.io/esrum/_sources/usage/access/access.rst.txt

    :ref:`p_human_cohorts` page.
 You must have applied for access to Esrum before doing so.

-Once you have been granted access to Esrum and/or related resources, you will receive an automated email stating that ``Changes to your Identity were processed``.
-Please refer to the :ref:`p_usage_connecting` page for further instructions on how to connect to the cluster, once you have received this email.
+Once your application for access to Esrum has been approved, you will receive a welcome email from the Data Analytics Platform with further information about using the cluster, as well as an automated email from `NoReply@ku.dk` with the title `Changes to your Identity were processed`, which indicates that your account has been updated.

 Do not hesitate to :ref:`contact us <p_contact>`, if you have any questions regarding the above instructions.